With over 40 years of experience as an avid DIYer, I only recently found out I was using the wrong saw most of the time.

 Saws that cut both ways have teeth that point straight down.
 These saws are great for fast cutting where accuracy is not required, such as trimming branches off a tree.

 The ‘set’ of the teeth is how they’re angled outwards, alternating left and right.
 This makes the cut wider than the blade itself, preventing it from sticking or ‘binding’.

-Essentially, there are two types of handle, the pistol grip and the straight handle.
+Essentially, there are two types of handles, the pistol grip and the straight handle.
 A pistol grip is often seen on saws used for medium to heavy-duty use.
 In contrast, the straight handle is better for lighter, detailed work.

 Let’s now look at the most commonly used hand saws and when best to use them.